Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Experiments

 \subsection{Implement Details and Evaluation Metrics}

-To illustrate the effectiveness and efficiency of our proposed \Ours, we report Frechet Inception Distance (FID~\cite{heusel2017gans}) and Kernel Inception Distance (KID~\cite{binkowski2018demystifying}), which are widely used to measure the quality of the synthesized images.
+To illustrate the effectiveness and efficiency of our proposed \Ours, we report the Frechet Inception Distance (FID~\cite{heusel2017gans}) and the Kernel Inception Distance (KID~\cite{binkowski2018demystifying}), which are widely used to measure the quality of the synthesized images.
 We measure the alignment accuracy between the SMPLX-rendered mask and the generated images with mean intersection over union (mIoU).
 We use standard metrics to evaluate body pose and shape accuracy.
 PVE and MPJPE represent the average error in vertices and joints positions, respectively, after aligning the pelvis.
 PA-MPJPE further aligns the rotation and scale before computing distance.
 PVE-T-SC is a per-vertex error in a neutral pose (T-pose) after scale correction.
-For a fair comparison with the CG-rendered counterpart, we sample SMPL-X parameters from the BEDLAM~\cite{bedlam} dataset and render them into surface normal maps with random camera parameters illustrated in~\cref{sec:method}.
+For a fair comparison with the counterpart pure CG pipeline, we sample SMPL-X pose and shape parameters from the AMASS~\cite{amass} dataset and render them into surface normal maps with random camera parameters illustrated in~\cref{sec:method}.
 We re-implemented a regression-based HPS method, CLIFF~\cite{cliff}, for evaluating the effectiveness of the synthesized dataset on a variety of evaluation benchmarks, 3DPW~\cite{3dpw}, AGORA~\cite{agora}, EgoBody~\cite{egobody}, RICH~\cite{rich}, and SSP-3D~\cite{ssp3d} (for shape evaluation).

+Unless specified, all HPS models are trained on the CLIFF~\cite{cliff} model with an HRNet-48~\cite{hrnet} backbone.
+Following BEDLAM~\cite{bedlam}, the supervision losses are a combination of MSE loss on model parameters, projected keypoints, 3D joints, and an L1 loss on 3D vertices.